awsdocs/aws-cloudformation-user-guide/doc_source/aws-resource-secretsmanager-secret.md

 ### Ref<a name="aws-resource-secretsmanager-secret-return-values-ref"></a>

-When you pass the logical ID of an `AWS::SecretsManager::Secret` resource to the intrinsic `Ref` function, the function returns the ARN of the secret being configured, such as:
+When you pass the logical ID of an `AWS::SecretsManager::Secret` resource to the intrinsic `Ref` function, the function returns the ARN of the secret configured such as:

 `arn:aws:secretsmanager:us-west-2:123456789012:secret:my-path/my-secret-name-1a2b3c`

-If you know the ARN of a secret, you can reference a secret that you created in one part of the stack template from within the definition of another resource in the same template\.
+If you know the ARN of a secret, you can reference a secret you created in one part of the stack template from within the definition of another resource in the same template\.
 You typically use the `Ref` function with the [AWS::SecretsManager::SecretTargetAttachment](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/aws-resource-secretsmanager-secrettargetattachment.html) resource type to get references to both the secret and its associated database\.

-For more information about using the `Ref` function, see [Ref](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.
+For more information about using the `Ref` function, see [Ref](url-doc-domain/AWSCloudFormation/latest/UserGuide/intrinsic-function-reference-ref.html)\.

 ## Examples<a name="aws-resource-secretsmanager-secret--examples"></a>